chazbot72/anchor/README.md

 Once you have these installed on your system, you only need a reference amino acid sequence and amino acid sequence database in FASTA format.

 ## Using anchor
-Example data (HXB2.fasta / HIV1_SFL_2018_env_PRO.fasta) is provided for your convenience in testing the system.  anchor runs in 3 steps:
+Example data (HXB2.fasta / HIV1_SFL_2018_env_PRO.fasta) is provided for your convenience in testing the system.
+You will need to create the directory `alignments/` to run the examples below.  anchor runs in 3 steps:

 #### General Arguments
 `--action align/analyze/query` tells anchor what you want to do